 So you’ve applied for a job and landed an interview— congrats!

-Nowadays, there’s a good chance that your interview will be an online video call.
+Nowadays, there’s a good chance that your interview will be an online Zoom call.
 As companies continue to put a pause on in-person operations or opt for remote-first structures, more employees are getting hired after interviewing on video conferencing platforms like Zoom, Google Meet, and Microsoft Teams.

 Though you won’t be sitting across the table from someone, video interviews aren’t necessarily any less daunting than face-to-face meetings!
 In fact, for some people, they might cause more worry and anxiety.

-In many ways, you’ll treat a video interview just as you would an in-person meeting.
+In many ways, you’ll treat a Zoom interview just as you would an in-person meeting.
 Be prepared to talk about your qualifications, your work experience, and what you can bring to the company.
 It’s also a great time for you to learn more about the company and get a better understanding of whether or not the position would be a good fit for you.

 Still, there are a few extra things to consider when preparing for a virtual video interview.
 Here’s what to keep in mind.

 1. Find the right location.

 No one wants to see your partner make lunch in the kitchen behind you while you’re answering questions about your work experience.
 If you don’t have a home office, you’ll want to set up your desktop, computer, tablet, or phone in a private location.
 For best results, look for an area that is:

 - Well-lit: Dark rooms tend to produce a grainy video.
 To get the best picture quality, situate yourself in a room with good lighting or near a window that provides natural, soft light.
 Make sure that the light is shining in front of you or from the side.
 Bright light coming from behind you will darken your image, making it hard for interviewers to see your face.

 - Tidy: This is especially important if you aren’t using a virtual background during your video call.
 Do a quick scan of what appears in your video’s frame and tidy up any clutter.